by Fyodor Dostoevsky and Felisberto Hernández

-Translated from the Russian by Constance Garnett Esther Allen
+Translated from Russian by Constance Garnett and Esther Allen

 Two Crocodiles highlights two literary masters from opposite ends of the world — Russia’s Fyodor Dostoevsky and Uruguay’s Felisberto Hernández.
 Dostoevsky’s crocodile, cruelly displayed in a travelling sideshow, gobbles whole a pretentious high-ranking civil servant.
 But the functionary survives unscathed and seizes his new unique platform to expound to the fascinated public.
 Dostoevsky’s Crocodile is a matchless, hilarious satire.